tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 `ln [OPTIONS] SOURCE LINK` -> source is the file you are referencing, hard link by default
   1. How to create a symbolic link? -> `s`
   2. How to change the location of a link? -> `ln -is NEW_SOURCE LINK` -> the `i` is interactive and prompts you to overwrite with the new link.
-Of course, add the `s` flag to overwrite
+Of course, add the `s` flag to make it a symbolic link or leave it to make it a hard link
   3. How to overwrite without a prompt? -> `-f` for force, so: `ln -fs /etc/hosts hosts_symbolic_link`

 Extra: